desmond8643/queue-management-system/README.md

-# Ticketing System
+# Queue Management System

-This project implements a ticketing system that allows users/customers to register and receive tickets.
+This project implements a queue management system that allows customers to register and receive tickets, and staff members to manage the queue.

 ## Components

 ### Register.jsx

-- Allows users/customers to request a ticket by clicking on a button (Print functions need to be implemented)
+- Allows customers to request a ticket by clicking on a button (Print functions need to be implemented)
-- Displays the number that the user/customer will receive
+- Displays the number that the customer will receive

 ### Index.jsx